itsflores/lumens/README.md

 # Project Lumens (lumière exagéré)

 ## What is it?
 Project Lumens is a visual representation of sound and movement.
-Additionally, it is being accounted for my honours project for the Bachelor's Degree of Computer Science at Carleton University.
+Additionally, it is being accounted for my honours project in the Bachelor's Degree of Computer Science at Carleton University.

----

 ## How does it work?
 <img width="600" src="./assets/diagram.png">

----

 ## Dependencies

----

 ### Movement
 - [OpenFrameworks](https://openframeworks.cc/)